 Immediately, I opened it in front of her and it was mostly empty except for three small gold foil wrapped pouches.

 "What is it?"

 "Every woman's weakness and if you don't love them you had better keep it to yourself lest my estimation of your palate fall immeasurably.
-How was your 'special' day?"
+How was your special day?"

-With a smile, I immediately said, "Always."
+Relief.
+With a small smile, I said, "Always."

-Putting a gentle hand on my arm, she leaned in close to say, "It was very nice of you to offer, but that is not a good idea."
+Patting my arm, she leaned in close to say, "It was very nice of you to offer, but that is not a good idea."

 All through the conversation the singing had been steadily growing louder.
 At the moment she stopped speaking, Roland bellowed out a sustained high note.
 A glass pitcher on the table began to dance about, then cracked and finally spilled its contents.

 I yelled over the high-pitched noise, "Wow, I've never heard a man sing soprano like this before!"